Lyapunov exponent in the Vicsek model: Introduction

 The paradigmatic Vicsek model~\cite{vicsek95} is able to simulate the motion of several forms of active matter, including that of flocks of birds \cite{Brown:2020aa} and schools of fish \cite{Calovi_2014}.
-The model consists in a number of self-driven entities that move together by aligning their velocities with the average velocity of their neighbors.
-A noise that affects all individuals prevents perfect alignment.
-At densities high enough and noises below a certain critical value, one observes the phenomenon of clusterization, an ordered motion of the flock.
-The model also presents a dynamical phase transition at a particular value of the noise for a fixed density~\cite{vicsek95}.
-The Vicsek model is probably the most natural starting point to investigate collective dynamics, and therefore, it has been extensively studied~\cite{ginelli2015, chate2008,bolley2012}.
-However, we are not aware of any investigation of emergence of chaos in the Vicsek dynamics.
+The model consists of a number of self-driven entities that move together by aligning their velocities with the average velocity of their neighbors.
+At densities high enough and noises below a certain value, one observes the phenomenon of clusterization, an ordered motion of the flock, which can unveil different spatial patterns.
+Besides the homogeneous polar order, the model also presents a density bands order~\cite{ginelli2015} and a so-called cross-sea phase~\cite{prl188003}.
+The dynamical phase transitions that occur in the model are first-order~\cite{gregoire2004onset}.
+The Vicsek model is probably the most natural starting point to investigate collective dynamics, and so it has been extensively studied~\cite{ginelli2015, chate2008,bolley2012}.
+However, we are not aware of any investigation of the emergence of chaos in the Vicsek dynamics.
 Note that a chaotic regime may favor the dispersion of the flock due to sensitivity to small perturbations.
-In addition, either a strong order or a deep chaotic regime prevent the system from responding fast to sudden changes in the environmental conditions.
+In addition, either a strongly ordered or a deeply chaotic regime prevent the system from responding quickly to sudden changes in the environmental conditions.
 Thus, it is important to analyze the existence of a chaotic regime in the Vicsek model.
-The Lyapunov exponent measures how much chaotic is the dynamics in function of the control parameters \cite{vulpiani2009chaos}.
+The Lyapunov exponent measures how chaotic the dynamics is, as a function of the control parameter \cite{vulpiani2009chaos, miranda21}.

-In this article, the largest Lyapunov exponent is numerically estimated for the Vicsek model by following the dynamical evolution in tangent space.
-This method requires the integration of linearized motion equations, which present discontinuities since there is interaction between two agents only if the distance between them is less than a given cooperation radius.
-To get rid of this discontinuity, we introduce a smoothing parameter such that the interaction goes to zero continuously.
-The jump discontinuity is recovered if the smoothing parameter is zero.
-We make a systematic study about the effect of a finite value of the smoothing parameter on the Vicsek dynamics.
+In this article, the largest Lyapunov exponent (LLE) is numerically computed for the Vicsek model by following the dynamical evolution in tangent space.
+This method requires the integration of the linearized equations of motion, which present discontinuities since there is an interaction between two agents only if the distance between them is less than a given cooperation radius.
+To get rid of this discontinuity, we introduce a smoothing parameter $\varepsilon$ such that the interaction goes to zero continuously.
+The jump discontinuity is recovered for $\varepsilon \to 0$.
+Therefore, we systematically study the effect of non-zero values of the smoothing parameter on the continuous form of the Vicsek model.